Waveform resampling with LMN method: LArTPC waveform resampling

 \section{LArTPC waveform resampling}

 The motivation for developing the LMN resampling method was to solve the practical and technical challenges of processing large amounts of data with differing sampling periods from the different DUNE LArTPC detectors.
 Thus it is imperative to demonstrate the method on waveforms that are representative of what the LArTPC detectors produce.
 This section illustrates the resampling of waveforms with period \qty{512}{ns} to those with period \qty{500}{ns}.
 The waveforms are produced by the current state-of-the-art detailed LArTPC signal and noise simulation algorithms from the Wire-Cell Toolkit~\cite{MicroBooNE:2018swd,wcsim}.
+The simulations of both signal and noise have been validated by data measurements~\cite{MicroBooNE:2018swd,DUNE:2020cqd}.

-This simulation models the physical processes involved in electron drift\cite{Li:2015rqa,Li_2022} through liquid argon, induced current in anode electrodes via field and electronics response, noise effects and ADC digitization as introduced in \autoref{sec:sp}.
+This simulation models the physical processes involved in electron drift~\cite{Li:2015rqa,Li_2022} through liquid argon, induced current in anode electrodes via field and electronics response, noise effects and ADC digitization as introduced in \autoref{sec:sp}.
 The kernel of the simulation involves a convolution of the distribution of ionization electrons after they have drifted through the volume with the field and electronics responses.
 The field responses are calculated with a 2D model of the anode electrodes, the various applied electrical potentials and a model of electron mobility in liquid argon.
 An example of the resulting field responses for one anode plane, calculated with GARFIELD~\cite{Veenhof:1993hz}, is shown in~\autoref{fig:frs}.
 It is represented as a 2D array giving the amount of induced electric current in an electrode of interest at different electron drift path starting locations transverse to (``Pitch'') the electrode and along (``Time'') the nominal drift path.
 The longitudinal dimension is sampled with a period of \qty{100}{ns}.
 As part of the convolution kernel operation, the simulation will apply an integer downsampling.
 With \qty{100}{ns} responses, a downsampling factor of five achieves the target ADC sample period of \qty{500}{ns}.

 The \qty{100}{ns} sampling can not be downsampled by an integer factor to the target ADC sample period of \qty{512}{ns} and so a new set of field responses are needed.
 As the field calculations are computationally costly, we elect here to apply LMN resampling to the results at the nominal \qty{100}{ns} to produce results sampled at \qty{64}{ns}.
 This allows the simulation to downsample by an integer factor of eight and achieve the desired \qty{512}{ns} ADC sampling period.
 This resampling of the field responses also provides an auxiliary test of LMN method.